alphayellow1/AlphaYellowWidescreenFixes/README.md

 ## Languages Used
 I use x86 assembly to patch the game executables, DLLs or other related files, and C++ for the DLL injection logic.

+## Softwares Used
+- Cheat Engine (for memory scanning/hacking and testing ASM scripts)
+- x32dbg (for debugging/comparing assembly code)
+- Ghidra (for analyzing the decompiled code)
+- HxD (for hex editing files)
+- Visual Studio 2022 Community Edition (for building the C++ DLLs and writing custom logic for the hooks)

 ## Features
 - **FOV Fixes:** Fix the field of view to prevent cropping or stretching, and improve immersion.
 - **HUD Adjustments:** Correct HUD elements to fit different screen resolutions and aspect ratios.